 - Department of Agriculture and Water Resources (as prescribed)

 - Department of Immigration and Border Protection (including Australian Border Force)

-- any Australian government agency prescribed by regulation under the Law Enforcement Integrity Commissioner Act 2006 (Cth) (LEIC Act).
+- any Australian government agency prescribed by regulation under the LEIC Act.

-The ACLEI must be referred a corruption issue (defined by s 7 of the LEIC Act) that comes to the attention of the AFP Commissioner, or any person or agency can complain to the ACLEI or refer allegations and information about corruption (ss 18–25 LEIC Act).
+The ACLEI must be referred a corruption issue (defined by s 7 of the LEIC Act) that comes to the attention of the AFP Commissioner, and any person or agency can complain to the ACLEI or refer allegations and information about corruption (ss 18–24 LEIC Act).
 A complaint can be anonymous.
-The Commission can conduct an investigation or refer the matter to the AFP for investigation and monitor its progress.
+The commission can conduct an investigation or refer the matter to the AFP for investigation and monitor its progress.
 The Integrity Commissioner (head of the ACLEI) can decide not to carry out an investigation and can refer the complaint to another agency for action (s 26 LEIC Act).

 Complaints can be made orally, but the commission can require that a complaint be made in writing or online.

 On completion of an investigation, the ACLEI must report to the responsible minister of an agency or person who made the complaint.
 The Integrity Commissioner can recommend that an officer be counselled, disciplined or dismissed, or refer to a prosecuting authority if criminality is alleged.
 The Integrity Commissioner can also recommend changes to police practices and procedures and make public statements and report to the parliament (s 67 LEIC Act).

 The Integrity Commissioner has power to conduct hearings in public or private, to summons any person to attend hearings or produce documents or things (ss 82–83 LEIC Act).
 The commission has extensive coercive powers.
 Persons under investigation must be afforded procedural fairness before the publication of adverse findings.